Class CfnService

 EnableExecuteCommand

-Determines whether the execute command functionality is enabled for the service.
+Determines whether the execute command functionality is turned on for the service.

 public virtual object EnableExecuteCommand { get; set; }